aymenfurter/Self-Determining-Agents/README.md

 2. Assistance was also required during a conversation with Oak before the Pokemon selection due to a looping issue.
 These could be resolved with better examples, but running the application is expensive.

 ## Overview
 This repository introduces a self-determining agent powered by GPT-4o, capable of defining and editing its own terminal and instrumental goals.
 The agent interacts with the game environment, processes visual input, and makes decisions based on its cognitive capabilities.
-With the recent release of GPT-4o, the enhanced multimodal capabilities and increased context size allow for more images as samples in in-context learning, improving the agent's speed and efficiency.
+This is made possible by the recent release of GPT-4o, which features enhanced multimodal capabilities and a larger context size for image data.
+This allows for more images as samples in in-context learning, improving the agent's speed and efficiency.

 ## Key Features
 - **Few-Shot Learning:** Uses CLIP embeddings to match current game screenshots with relevant examples from the "examples" directory for context.